Accelerated simulation of Boltzmann-BGK equations near the diffusive limit with asymptotic-preserving multilevel Monte Carlo: Variance of combined correlation

-To demonstrate how the variance of differences of particle positions decreases through the use of the combined correlation, we first re-introduce some notation and results from~\cite{Loevbak2019}.
-The updates to the fine and coarse particle positions after a single time step of size $\Delta t_\ell$ or $\Delta t_{\ell-1}$, respectively, are denoted as
+To demonstrate how the variance of differences of particle positions decreases through the use of the combined correlation, we re-introduce some notation and results from~\cite{Loevbak2021}.
+The fine and coarse particle position updates after a time step of size $\Delta t_\ell$ or $\Delta t_{\ell-1}$, respectively, are written as

 with $\Delta T_{p,\ell}^{n,m} \!=\! \Delta t_\ell V_{p,\Delta t_\ell}^{n,m}$, $\Delta W_{p,\ell}^{n,m} \!=\! \sqrt{2 \Delta t_{\ell}} \sqrt{D_{\Delta t_\ell}} \xi^{n,m}_{p,\ell}$, $\Delta T_{p,\ell-1}^n \!=\! \Delta t_{\ell-1} V_{p,\Delta t_{\ell-1}}^n$ and $\Delta W_{p,\ell-1}^n \!=\! \sqrt{2 \Delta t_{\ell-1}} \sqrt{D_{\Delta t_{\ell-1}}} \xi^n_{p,\ell-1}$.
 We denote the difference of these updates by